dfinity/examples/motoko/invoice-canister/README.md

 Given these constraints, we can estimate that the canister can safely hold 30,000 invoices.
 This is a reasonable upper bound for the number of invoices that can be stored in the canister until we add in the ability to archive and scale the provider automatically.

+Additionally invoices must be created with a minimum billable amount due that is currently set as twice the transfer fee (for ICP transactions this equals 20,000 e8s).
+This is to at least be able to cover the cost of transferring the proceeds of a paid invoice, when successfully verified, from that invoice's subaccount to the subaccount associated with that invoice creator's principal.

 For security, the canister will only allow the invoice creator to read the status of an invoice or to verify it.
 If your flow requires a different principal, of say the customer, to make those requests, you can specify that in the `Permissions` configuration at the time the invoice is created.